openaleph/leakrfc/docs/configuration.md

-A `leakrfc` archive can be configured via _environment variables_ or a yaml configuration file.
+A `ftm-datalake` archive can be configured via _environment variables_ or a yaml configuration file.
 Individual datasets within the archive can have their own configuration, which actually enables creating an archive with different _storage configurations_ per dataset.

 ## Using environment vars